tanm-ast/Neural-Network-optimized-with-genetic-algorithm/README.md

 Future edits may include
 1) Incorporating various weight optimization techniques mentioned above.
 2) More types of activation & cost functions.
-3) rying training with more varied datasets and features.
+3) Trying training with more varied datasets and features.

+Results of one execution instances, as well as cost function convergece for some optimization methods (code yet to be uploaded) are also available.

 References: